RaphaelIT7/gmod-lua-threaded/README.md

 Args:
 1. The Key inside the Table
 2. The Value to set.
 Allowed Types: Number, Bool, String, Vector, Angle and Table

+### LuaThreaded.ReadyThreads()
+Enables all threads.
+Until then, all Threads will just wait and do nothing.
+You can still create Threads and give them tasks, but they won't do them until this function is called.

+This is a workaround for a crash if you try to do stuff way too soon.
+This needs to be called if you require the module Inside or after InitPostEntity is called.

 ## ILuaInterface
 ### ILuaInterface:RunString(string code)